 UPDATE!
 With a little pain in our heart…. our expedition vehicle is SOLD!
 Per May 2018 another Dutch family will take the MAN KAT for a ride on the globe.

-We drive and live in a MAN KAT I A 1 – a curious beast that we think (and hope) will be loyal to us for quite some kilometers.
+Our story with this vehicle: We drove and lived in a MAN KAT I A 1 – a curious beast was very loyal to us for quite some kilometers.

 So how did we end up with such a vehicle?
 We’ll, quite a while ago this was one of our least thought-through decisions we’ve made.
 Having no real purpose or plan with it, we wanted to buy it so badly we just bought it, the plan and upgrades came the last months before our departure.
 Pim didn’t even had his truck drivers license at that time… Having driven off-road with a 4×4 on our last holiday to the UAE and Oman, we loved the idea of going off the tarmac and seeing real life beyond the beaten path.

 The MAN KAT is a German army original from 1989 (wiki).
 This 6×6 all wheel drive vehicle has an air cooled 12L V8 Diesel engine from Deutz.
 In 1994 it was converted to a Camper in Germany.
 We bought it in that state from the next owner in Belgium with real (heavy!) wooden cabinets with parquet on the floor.
 With that Livingunit on his back makes the MAN KAT a whopping 10.5 meters long, 3.7m high and I estimate 18 Tons on the road when we are fully loaded!